Best Wireless Guitar System for Unplugged Playing Freedom

 Digital vs Analog

-• Analog Wireless Systems are still commonly used, thanks to their range, practicality and accessibility.
-They transmit your analog guitar signal via VHF(30MHz to 300MHz) or UHF(300Mhz to 3GHz) frequencies, much like analog radios would.
+• Analog Wireless Systems are still commonly used, thanks to their range, practicality, and accessibility.
+These guitar wireless systems work by transmitting your analog guitar signal via VHF (30 MHz to 300 MHz) or UHF (300 MHz to 3 GHz) frequencies, much like analog radios would.
 Since VHF frequencies are being used by TV and Radio stations, they are more susceptible to interference, which means that they can only be viable in areas with low VHF interference.
-On the other hand, UHF is less crowded and allows for more wireless systems to operate simultaneously.
-Still they are limited by the various location-specific UHF frequency regulations.
+On the other hand, UHF is less crowded and allows for more guitar wireless systems to operate simultaneously.
+Still, they are limited by the various location-specific UHF frequency regulations.

-• Digital Wireless Systems are considered industry standard, because of their secure digital encryption and improved resistance to radio interference.
-It also helps that most of them operate on globally unlicensed frequencies, much like Wi-Fi routers (although there are still some digital wireless systems that operate in UHF).
-They are easier to setup and use with their automatic frequency detection and grouping features.
-On the flip side, digital wireless systems are more expensive, but they are getting more affordable as production and market competition increases.
-Since most wireless guitar systems use the 2.4Ghz range, they are sometimes susceptible to interference from devices that operate in the same range, like Wi-Fi routers.
-Often times, these interferences are resolved by putting more distance between your wireless system and the other Wi-Fi device.
+• Digital Wireless Systems are considered industry standards because of their secure digital encryption and improved resistance to radio interference.
+It also helps that most of them operate on globally unlicensed frequencies, much like Wi-Fi routers (although there are still some digital guitar wireless systems that operate on UHF).
+They are easier to set up and use with their automatic frequency detection and grouping features.
+On the flip side, digital guitar wireless systems are more expensive, but they are getting more affordable as production and market competition increase.
+Since most wireless guitar systems use the 2.4 GHz range, they are sometimes susceptible to interference from devices that operate in the same range, like Wi-Fi routers.
+Oftentimes, these interferences are resolved by putting more distance between your wireless system and the other Wi-Fi device.
 Keep this in mind when setting up or when encountering issues as you play, hopefully during sound check.

 Frequency Allocation and Interference

-While wireless systems now use frequencies more efficiently, there will still be a limit to how many wireless systems can work together within the same frequency range.
-This is important when setting up multiple wireless systems that work simultaneously.
-Thankfully, some analog systems are produced with different frequency bands, to ensure they don't clash with other systems.
+While guitar wireless systems now use frequencies more efficiently, there will still be a limit to how many wireless systems can work together within the same frequency range.
+This is important when setting up multiple guitar wireless systems that work simultaneously.
+Thankfully, some analog systems are produced with different frequency bands, to ensure they don’t clash with other systems.
 Digital systems can be configured to choose clear channels to avoid this problem, but there are specific limitations to how many you can use simultaneously.

 Range/Distance

 Based on the specifications, analog systems have more range, which means that you can move further from the receiver.
-Still, the range offered by digital systems are usually more than enough to cover even big stages.
+Still, the range offered by digital systems is usually more than enough to cover even big stages.
 Note that solid objects between the receiver and transmitter can decrease the range.
 We have included the ideal maximum range (usually line of sight) of each wireless system, to help you find one that suits your needs.
-Wireless guitar systems have similar range as Wireless Microphones.
+Wireless guitar systems have a similar range as Wireless Microphones.

 Form Factor